benbell95/heather_age/README.md

 ### "Stability" period analysis

-While the basic stats show changes over time, we also want to know when the age distribution reaches "stability" - that is, when there is no longer variance in the plant age distribution from year to year.
+While the basic stats show changes over time, we also want to know when the age distribution reaches "stability" - that is, when there is no longer large variance in the plant age distribution from year to year.

-For this, we use the Wilcoxon rank sum test, and compare one year to the next and look at the p values for significant results.
-Since this is actually a test of variability, a significant p value (typically < 0.05) would suggest that the age distribution of the compared years (lets say year 1 and year 2) varies and are not "stable".
+For this, we use the Wilcoxon rank sum test, and compare the "final" age distribution (calculated as the mean of the final 10 years of the model run) to each year in the model run, looking at the p values for significant results.
+Since this is actually a test of variability, a significant p value (typically < 0.05) would suggest that the age distribution of the compared years (e.g. "final" years and year 1) varies and are not "stable".
 Therefore, we are actually interested in non-significant p values, and in this example, we set that threshold at < 0.9.
 Additionally, a "stable period" is defined when 10 or more consecutive years have p values that are not significant.

 To run the analysis, the raw model output data needs to be reformatted to work with the base r wilcox.test() function.